 You'll be expected to put your stroller through the X-ray machine at the airport security screening checkpoint, so you should remove your kid and fold it up before it's your turn because we all know the TSA line is stressful as it is.
 If you're lucky, your airport will have a designated line for families to eliminate some of the pressure from the process.

 Checking Your Stroller at the Gate

-Storing Your Stroller On Board the Aircraft
+Storing Your Stroller on the Aircraft

-If a flight isn't full, you may be able to carry an umbrella-style stroller onboard and store it in the overhead bin.
-That allows parents to have easy access to the stroller and not have to wait for it after leaving their flight.
-It can also reduce the chance of the stroller being lost during a transfer to another flight.Continue to 5 of 6 below.
+If your stroller is small enough and the flight isn't full, you just might be able to carry it on the plane with you.
+In that case, you'll store it in the overhead bin with the rest of the carry-on luggage.
+This allows parents to have easy access to the stroller and not have to wait for it after leaving their flight.
+It can also reduce the chances of it getting lost during a transfer to another flight.

 Speaking of transferring flights: Making a connection can be tricky when you're traveling with a stroller.
 Typically, the tags that you fill out for checking a stroller at the gate provide extra room where you may write the number of your next flight.
 Some may avoid this process due to the risk of it getting lost (especially if your layover is especially short).
 You may also pick it up and check it at the next gate yourself.

 If you checked your back with the ticketing agent, expect to collect it at baggage claim, per usual.
 If it's large, keep in mind that it might come out in the oversized luggage area.